 Setting Up Your First Woodworking Workshop

-A 10×12 space handles most hobby stuff.
-You don’t need a barn.
-My current shop is a single-car garage and I’ve built furniture, cabinets, plenty of projects in there.
+A ten-by-twelve-foot space handles most hobby woodworking.
+You do not need a barn.
+My current shop is a single-car garage, and I have built furniture, cabinets, and dozens of projects in there.
+Is it cramped sometimes?
+Sure.
+But I work around it because the alternative is not building anything at all.

-My shop has one 20-amp circuit and I make it work.
-More circuits are better, but don’t let electrical constraints stop you from starting.
+My shop runs on a single twenty-amp circuit and I make it work.
+I cannot run the table saw and the dust collector simultaneously, which is annoying but manageable.
+More circuits are better, but do not let electrical constraints stop you from starting.
+You adapt.

-Start with a shop vac connected to your main tools.
-Upgrade to a proper dust collector when you can afford it.
-The shop vac handles most situations surprisingly well.
+Start with a shop vac connected to your main power tools via a dust port or a makeshift hood.
+It is not perfect, but it catches the majority of chips and dust at the source.
+Upgrade to a proper dust collector with a one-micron canister filter when your budget allows.
+The shop vac handles most situations surprisingly well until then.

 David Chen